Market Risk Management

 HEXPOL’s operations are widely spread geographically, with a broad global customer base within numerous market segments, providing a favourable risk diversification.
 Possible negative effects of a downturn in one market can therefore be partially offset by increased sales in another market.

-HEXPOL has a flexible production that can adapt to changed customer requirements.
+HEXPOL has flexible production that can adapt to changed customer requirements.

 Risk - Competition and price pressure

-HEXPOL’s operations are conducted in sectors subject to competition and are thus affected by, for example, severe price pressure, which is in turn driving demand for cost-efficient solutions.
+HEXPOL’s operations are conducted in sectors subject to competition and are thus affected by, for example, severe price pressure, which, in turn drives demand for cost-efficient solutions.
 Through improvements to their technology and production expertise, competing companies may begin to produce at low cost and thus increase competition with HEXPOL’s products.

 HEXPOL’s future competitive capacity is dependent on its ability to utilize the Group’s leading-edge expertise in polymer compounds and rubber and plastic products and to transform this into attractive products and customized solutions at a competitive price.
 Increased competition and price pressure in the markets in which HEXPOL is active could have an adverse impact on the Group’s operations.